pjobson/reRemarkable/README.md

 **reRemarkable** is a fork of the unfortunately abandoned [Remarkable](https://github.com/jamiemcg/Remarkable) project.

-## A Fully Featured Markdown Editor for Linux
+reRemarkable is a fully featured markdown editor for Linux

 You can download the latest version from the [project site](https://github.com/pjobson/reRemarkable).